keoswalt/skillable-prototype-builder/src/components/cards/dashboard/README.md

 # Dashboard Cards

-This directory contains flexible card components for the Skillable design system that render different data-card variants.
+This directory contains flexible card components for the Skillable Studio user dashboard.

 ## Components